Penny Branning: Storylines

 Upon finding out that Chelsea was responsible and that Jack essentially chose Chelsea over Penny, Penny asks Harry for his help in getting revenge on Jack.
 Harry comes across Jack on the square and teases him, which ends up with Jack punching him in the face.
 Harry finds out that Tommy Moon (Sonny Kendall) recorded this altercation and pays him £50 to get the video.
 Harry then confirms that he will aid Penny in taking down Jack.
 They create a plan to pretend to have ended their relationship in their plan to destroy Jack.
 Jack then contacts one of his co-workers in the police and tells Penny that he has found out that Harry is dangerous, telling her that the police believe Harry may have killed his ex-girlfriend, Shireen Bashar, who went missing a few months ago.
 Penny doesn't care and continues seeing Harry.
 Jack, unaware that Harry and Penny are still seeing each other, tells her that he's going to meet a witness that knew Harry and Shireen back in Dartford, Felicity Hall (Rose Shalloo).
 Penny convinces Jack to let her meet Felicity instead, hoping to convince her not to make a witness statement.
 However, Felicity's story turns Penny against Harry and he is arrested.
 After he is released, Harry and his mother, Nicola Mitchell (Laura Doddington), gun for Penny.

+In 2025, Penny and Harry have a one-night stand, leading to her getting pregnant.
+At first, Penny thinks her short-term boyfriend Vinny Panesar (Shiv Jalota), whom she is in love with, is the father of her unborn child but a scan reveals the dates don't match, meaning Harry is the father.
+Nicola suspects that Harry is the father and threatens Penny into taking a DNA test, but Penny gets her cousin Oscar Branning (Pierre Counihan-Moullier) to get her fake results to show Nicola that Vinny is the father, not Harry.